rigon/qmmp-plugin-youtube/README.md

             "sys.path.append('/usr/lib/python3.5/site-packages')\n"

  - The stream URL of the video is what that is being added to the QMMP's playlist.
-This causes two problems: the playlist entry is replaced by the URL, making it incomprehensible and URL becomes invalid after some time.
+This causes two problems:
+  - the playlist entry is replaced by the URL, making it incomprehensible
+  - **the URL becomes invalid after some time**

 ## Important notes